syncfusion-content/blazor-docs/blazor/appearance/icons.md

 ---
 layout: post
 title: Icons Library in Blazor - Syncfusion
-description: Learn here all about that how to using Icons in the Syncfusion Blazor Component and its type of icons.
+description: Learn here all about how to use Icons in the Syncfusion Blazor Component and the different types of icons.
 platform: Blazor
 component: Common
 documentation: ug